Residential Child Care page banner

-Residential Child Care in Scotland
+Residential child care in Scotland

 All children have the right to grow up safe and cared for.

-In Scotland, there are clear responsibilities and duties to ensure that every child can be supported and cared for whatever their circumstances, and to also protect children from any potential harm and neglect.
 Local authorities in Scotland must work with children, young people and their families to put in place the support that is needed.
 Where children’s welfare is safeguarded under the care of a local authority in Scotland, the legal phrase ‘looked after’ is used.
-There are many reasons why children and young people can become ‘looked after’ by their local authority, and when they are they may be ‘looked after’ at home with their family supported by the local authority, or cared for by foster carers, kinship carers who are family relatives or close family friends, or are cared for in places where children can stay supported by live in carers, or are supported in secure care to protect their wellbeing and safety.
+There are many reasons why children and young people can become ‘looked after’ by their local authority.
+When this happens they may be ‘looked after’ at home with their family and supported by the local authority, or cared for by foster carers or kinship carers (who are family relatives or close family friends).
+Or they could be cared for in places where children can stay supported by live-in carers, or they could be supported in secure care to protect their wellbeing and safety.

 Residential child care houses provide children and young people with a safe place to live, either together or without other children, away from their families.
 These homes are designed to provide care, accommodation, support, and sometimes, education, in nurturing environments, to meet the individual needs of each child.
 This type of care for children and young people is supported by a workforce of trained carers, who provide round-the-clock care.
+The reason for a child or young person being cared for in residential child care and how long they will live there will be different for each child or young person and depends on their own individual needs.
+Around 11% of all children in care, or just over 1,300 children and young people are currently living in residential children’s homes in Scotland.

 In Scotland, young people have the legal right to remain where they are living while in care until they reach the age of 21, only if this is right for them and what they want to do.